Bowel cancer screening campaign: England

 - increased uptake by 7.3 percentage points among 70-74 year olds

-Monitoring calls to the Bowel Cancer Screening Helpline, tracking what prompted calls The impact of the campaign on bowel cancer screening uptake will be analysed across a range of metrics, including:
+The impact of the campaign on bowel cancer screening uptake was analysed across a range of metrics, including:

 - by screening history, age, gender and deprivation in target areas

-- comparison of those invited pre-campaign vs comparison areas not exposed to advertising
+- vomparison of those invited pre-campaign vs comparison areas not exposed to advertising

-The campaign’s impact on services will also be analysed:
+The campaign’s impact on services was also analysed: